-Born in Montreal, Giancarlo Scalia is very active as a pianist, vocal coach and composer.
-He has performed as a collaborative pianist throughout Canada, Italy, Austria, Germany, France, the United States and China and his compositions have been presented throughout North America and Europe.
+Born in Montreal, Giancarlo Scalia leads an active and versatile career as a pianist, vocal coach and composer.
+He has performed throughout Canada, Italy, Austria, Germany, France, the United States and China and his compositions have been presented throughout North America and Europe.

-Giancarlo Scalia is an Associate Composer of the Canadian Music Centre and has composed for soloists and ensembles such as l’Orchestre de la Francophonie, l’Ensemble Paramirabo, l’Ensemble Saxologie, cellist Julie Hereish, mezzo soprano Rose Naggar-Tremblay, the West Island Youth Symphony Orchestra, the Orchestre d’Harmonie Leonardo da Vinci and the Grand Ensemble de Cuivres de l’Université de Montréal.
+Giancarlo Scalia is an Associate Composer of the Canadian Music Centre and has composed for, among others, l’Orchestre de la Francophonie, l’Ensemble Paramirabo, l’Ensemble Saxologie, l’Académie Francis Poulenc (Tours, France), pianist Jimmy Brière, cellist Julie Hereish, mezzo soprano Rose Naggar-Tremblay, the West Island Youth Symphony Orchestra, the Orchestre d’Harmonie Leonardo da Vinci and the Grand Ensemble de Cuivres de l’Université de Montréal.
 His catalogue includes works for a variety of instrumentations (solo instruments, voice, chamber groups, ensembles, mixed music, film music) and his compositional style incorporates both traditional and contemporary elements; a combination of modal, tonal and atonal music.

 He obtained a Bachelor’s degree and a DESS diploma in piano performance under the direction of Jimmy Brière and Marc Durand and a Master’s degree in composition under the direction of Denis Gougeon from the Université de Montréal before pursuing his studies privately with pianists Walter Moore and Norman Shetler in Vienna and Claude Webster in Montréal.
 He has also participated in vocal accompaniment programs at the Orford Arts Centre, the Wiener Musikseminar (Vienna, Austria), Vox Musicae (Senigallia, Italy) and the Centre for Opera Studies in Italy.